 In relation to product development, PEUGEOT's recycling strategy is based on two key aspects:

-This process also helps the engineers to evaluate the simplicity with which the parts, components, etc. can be recycled at the vehicle's end-of-life.
+To ensure that all PEUGEOT products meet our recycling objectives, all PEUGEOT design teams must follow the recyclability/valuation guidelines.
+This process also allows engineers to assess the simplicity with which parts, components, etc. can be recycled at the end of a vehicle’s life.

-Recycled products must satisfy the same technical requirements as virgin materials.
-Recycled materials are preferred when they do not push up the price of the part.
+Recycled products must meet the same technical requirements as virgin products.
+Recycled materials are preferable as long as they do not increase the price of the piece.
 Quality is never compromised.
-Our recycling team works hard to maintain a high-quality look and feel, and mechanical and thermal durability, and to satisfy performance standards.
+Our recycling team makes every effort to maintain high quality mechanical and thermal aesthetics and durability, and also to guarantee performance standards.